flexmonster/js-pivot-table/README.md

 ## Smart features to analyze and manage your data

-Pivot Component provides Excel-like features which give users the interface they have always been used to.
+Flexmonster Pivot Table & Charts provides Excel-like features which give users the interface they have always been used to.
 The users can easily and quickly analyze data and produce a report using different options such as:
 - Filtering
 - Sorting
 - Grouping fields in rows and columns